ankschoubey/old-blog/_posts/2022-02-24-responsibility.md

 2. Taking responsibility is a choice you make in every moment.

 3. You aren't obligated to take responsibility for others.
-But you should guide them or at least be so responsible that you lead by example.
+But you should guide them or at least be so responsible that you lead by exa mple.

 4. If someone gives you responsibility, take it.